[BEAM] Native mass spectrometry to study protein-ligand interactions (March 29+31, 2022)

 [BEAM] ATM: How we can model and use symmetry (30.-31.3.2022)

-After some motivation and first examples, we look at groups systematically and explore the mathematical language to study them.
-There will be exercises to work on and we discuss solutions (even if incomplete).
-One of the goals is to understand the symmetry of regular n-gons and to really get in touch with mathematical reasoning.
-And of course we want to discuss where symmetry might play a role in your work!
+After some motivation and first examples, we looked at groups systematically and explored the mathematical language to study them.
+There were exercises to work on and we discussed the solutions (even if incomplete).
+One of the goals was to understand the symmetry of regular n-gons and to really get in touch with mathematical reasoning.
+And we discussed where symmetry might play a role in participants’ work!

 lecturer: Prof. Rebecca Waldecke